yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```

 Here we see how the internal state of the Golang plugin is used by the exported function `MyProcessRequest` (the one we set in the API spec in the `"custom_middleware"` section).
-The map `hitCounter` is used to keep internal state and count hits to different endpoints.
-Then our exported Golang plugin function sends HTTP reply with endpoint hit statistics.
+The map `hitCounter` is used to send internal state and count hits to different endpoints.
+Then our exported Golang plugin function sends a HTTP reply with endpoint hit statistics.

-### Loading Tyk Golang plugin from bundle
+### Loading a Tyk Golang plugin from a bundle
 So far we have loaded Golang plugins only directly from file system.
-You can also use Tyk's bundle instrumentation (see [Plugin Bundles][1] for more details).
+You can also use Tyk's bundle instrumentation (see [Plugin Bundles](/docs/customise-tyk/rich-plugins/plugin-bundles.md) for more details).
 You can deploy your Tyk Golang plugins to special HTTP-server and then your plugins will be fetched and loaded from that HTTP endpoint.

 You will need to set in `tyk.conf` these two fields: